How to Read Your Earning Statement

 Social Security and Medicare tax are based on percentage rates set by the Federal government.
 Yearly maximums are set for Social Security subject wages.
 Once the maximum has been reached for that calendar year, no more Social Security tax will be withheld until January 1st of the following year.

-NOTE - The PDF version of your earning statements are viewable on Duckweb regardless of whether you have chosen to go paperless or not.
-You will continue to have access to your earning statements and W-2's in Duckweb after seperation from the university.
+NOTE – The PDF version of your earning statements are viewable on DuckWeb regardless of whether you have chosen to go paperless or not.
+You will continue to have limited access to your earning statements and W-2's in DuckWeb after separation from the university.
+Former employees will use their UOID (95#) and PAC to login to DuckWeb.
+Contact the HR Service Center at hrinfo@uoregon.edu or 541-346-3159 to obtain your 95# or have your PAC reset.